Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 CounterargumentBuild Capability

 Objection: We are not a tech companyYou do not need to become a software company.
-You need clear business outcomes and a delivery partner who can translate process knowledge into working systems.
+The job is to set clear business outcomes and bring in a delivery partner that can translate your process knowledge into a working system.

 01Define business outcomes first: cycle time, error rate, or response SLA.